-Workshops, Seminars, and University-Level Courses
+Workshops, Seminars, and University-Level Training Efforts

 LONIR provides regular seminars, workshops, and courses on advanced information technology.
-Building on a mature and established Training Program in Neuroimaging, the Resource has designed our workshops and courses to include training on multidimensional modeling.
+Building on a mature and established training program in neuroimaging, the Resource has designed our workshops and courses to include training on multidimensional modeling.

 Connection to formal USC Training Programs